charmed-kubernetes/interface-aws-iam/README.md

    ready for connections.
-This is needed because the aws-iam charm needs to set up the service it will use in order to add the IP to the extra sans in the ssl certificate used to secure communication between the master and the service.
+This is needed because the aws-iam charm needs to set up the service it will use in order to add the IP to the extra sans in the ssl certificate used to secure communication between the control-plane and the service.

 ## Requires (aws-iam side)